-Party season is just around the corner and the countdown to festivities and dressing up begins.
 Our evening bows come in classic black, white and ivory tones for traditional evening dress.
-In our mind, these are the most elegant of all colour choices, but for those who prefer to mix things up, there are plenty of festive shades to choose from too.
+In our mind, these are the most elegant of all colour choices, but for those who prefer to mix things up, there are plenty of rich shades to choose from too.

 Our Thistle bow ties are known in some quarters as Semi-Butterfly bows.
 The Thistle (its name echoes its shape) is the most versatile and traditional of the bow tie family and the safest choice.
 It ties a classic bow, that is neither too high or too skinny.
 A perennial favourite, that offers great proportion.